ojhaujjwal/blog-openapi-for-contract-testing/README.md

 - In the API server, you have some form of OpenAPI validation implemented in the server for both the incoming requests and the outgoing response.
 - In the API clients, you are either using the generated clients or using the openapi validator libraries for both request validation and response mock validation with enough automated test coverage.

-This enables you to release your cliets and backend to deploy seperately without running a full range of E2E tests which are much slower and predictable in nature.
+This enables you to release your clients and backend to deploy seperately without running a full range of E2E tests which are much slower and predictable in nature.
 That's basically contract testing.
 As long as both the server and the client abide to agree the contract in OpenAPI spec, they can deploy and release independantly.